Skip to content

 Idle State

-No buttons pressed: 0x0080 (bits 7 and 6 reserved as high)
+No buttons pressed: 0x0080 (bit 7 reserved, always set)

-Active LOW Logic
+Active HIGH Logic

 C-Button Mapping